About UIS

 UIS’ learning environment includes the community, as the academic programs and public affairs activities are structured to make good use of the resources a capital city has to offer.

 At UIS, a great deal of learning takes place outside the classroom.
-Students of government, politics, and public policy can see it all in Springfield, from the day-to-day functioning of the Illinois General Assembly to the workings of special interest groups advocating in the Rotunda or on the Statehouse lawn.
+Students of government, politics and public policy can see it all in Springfield, from the day-to-day functioning of the Illinois General Assembly to the workings of special interest groups advocating in the Rotunda or on the Statehouse lawn.
 Majors in health professions can gain experience utilizing the medical facilities in one of the region’s largest centers of health care.
 History students have access to some of the nation’s most priceless historic sites.

 Public Affairs

 At UIS, we have a long history of emphasizing public affairs instruction, research, and service.
 Many campus outreach efforts are coordinated and administered through units housed within the College of Public Affairs and Education.
-The Center for State Policy and Leadership, a major research and service center, sponsors applied research and educational programs on a variety of public policy issues and topics.
+The Center for State Policy and Leadership, a significant research and service center, sponsors applied research and educational programs on a variety of public policy issues and topics.

 On an individual level, students are encouraged to widen their perspective on public affairs and service through course work in the Engaged Citizenship Common Experience.
 In short, UIS students are shaped by their time here in many ways and acquire a different perspective on their world.